ishine/Auden/examples/azeros/README.md

 | Qwen3-Omni-30B | 4.74 | 4.54 | 4.58 | 76.90 | 80.40 | 99.30 | 77.80 | 89.70 | 68.10 | **85.49** |
 | **AZeroS (ours)** | 4.44 | 4.18 | 3.91 | 60.22 | 56.30 | 98.65 | 61.29 | 72.09 | 59.01 | **73.13** |

-**Highlights:**
-- AZeroS achieves *state-of-the-art* performance on semantic tasks with only opensource data, compared to other systems with similar model size.
-- AZeroS demonstrates the effectiveness of the `Self-generated Instruction-Free Tuning` method with nearly no drop on generalization abilities.

 ### 📊 Performance: AIRBench

 | Model | Gender | Emotion | Age | LID | Entity | Intent | Avg | Chat |